 Canoo Lifestyle Vehicle

 If the California-based startup keeps all its promises, the Canoo Lifestyle Vehicle will be one of the most futuristic electric vans on the American market.
-Going on sale in 2022 (as claimed by the startup company), it will be Canoo’s first vehicle launch.
 Designed for maximum cabin space, which incidentally leads to a sci-fi flick exterior, it is available in Base, Premium, Adventure, and Delivery trims.
 Its interior space is similar to a large SUV, claims Canoo.

 China’s Dongfeng Group’s high-end EV brand Voyah (‘Lantu’ in Chinese) unveiled its second product at the 2021 Guangzhou Auto Show (19-28 Nov 2021), an electric Minivan called the Voyah Dreamer.
 The luxury MPV was shown in a comfort-oriented, luxurious four-seat configuration.
-Voyah has not announced any details about the Dreamer’s battery but has said the MPV will do 0-100 km/h (0-62 mph) in 5.9 seconds.
+The MPV will do 0-100 km/h (0-62 mph) in 5.9 seconds.

-The Voyah Dreamer features a fully digital instrument cluster, a large touch-operated central display, and a large touch-operated passenger display ahead of the front seats.
-For the rear-seat occupants, it includes features like reclining rear seats with wing-type headrests and large leg rests, perforated leather upholstery, fold-out tray tables, and Xiaomi TV.
+The new electric minivan features a fully digital instrument cluster, a large central touchscreen, and a large touchscreen passenger display ahead of the front seats.
+The rear-seat occupants get reclining seats with wing-type headrests, large leg rests, perforated leather upholstery, fold-out tray tables, and Xiaomi TV.

 Maxus MIFA 9